 Wednesday, June 2

 Ryan Dowd, executive director of the second largest homeless shelter in Illinois and author of the ALA book “The Librarian’s Guide to Homelessness,” explains the science behind burnout (hint: it is remarkably similar to trauma!).
 He will then present the research behind preventing or reducing burnout, with practical strategies for managers and non-managers.
 He will finish with a quick, science-based technique for stress reduction.
-This presentation is cosponsored by the Champlain Valley Office of Economic Opportunity (CVOEO) Fair Housing Project.
+Dowd will use the Homeless Tranining Institute’s Burnout & Stress Workbook.
+This session will not be recorded.

 VLA 2021 Annual Conference Planning Committee

 A special note of thanks to Cory Stephenson, 2020 conference planner, who shared her plans as we formulated the 2021 conference.